 Inspections are typically required during these steps of residential and commercial work:

 - Plumbing Rough

-- Framing - after the electrical, mechanical and plumbing has been inspected and approved, the building inspector will check the framing for compliance
+- Framing: after the electrical, mechanical, and plumbing have been inspected and approved, the building inspector will check the framing for compliance

-- Insulation - after the framing, electrical, mechanical and plumbing has been inspected and approved, the building inspector will check the insulation for compliance
+- Insulation: after the framing, electrical, mechanical, and plumbing have been inspected and approved, the building inspector will check the insulation for compliance

-- Final - after the electrical, mechanical and plumbing have passed their final inspections, the building inspector can inspect for total completeness and final the permit.
+- Final: after the electrical, mechanical, and plumbing have passed their final inspections, the building inspector can inspect for total completeness and finalize the permit.
 After this final inspection is approved, the space may be occupied.

 An inspection is required for all construction or work for which a permit is required and shall be subject to inspection by the building official/inspector and all such construction or work shall remain accessible and exposed for inspection purposes until approved by the building official/inspector.